Skip to main content

 The program includes two categories of courses:

-Core Courses: Four mandatory courses that all students must complete.
+Core Courses: Four mandatory courses that all learners must complete.

 Once a course has officially begun, no refunds will be issued, regardless of your participation level or completion status.